Sid James and Hattie Jacques are on their best form in the 1963 British comedy film Carry On Cabby, one of the most definitive entries in the series.

 Happily, it turned out to be one of the most definitive series entries, with all of the basic ingredients and most of the regulars (including Sid James, Hattie Jacques, Kenneth Connor and Charles Hawtrey) except for Kenneth Williams, Joan Sims and Barbara Windsor, though of course they are much missed.
+It is shot in black and white by Alan Hume.

 These were the Sixties when the time they were a’changin’, even for the Carry On folk.
 So there’s an early feminist plot, rather surprisingly.
 When workaholic owner Charlie (Sidney James) spends too much time running his Speedee Taxis, his neglected wife Peggy (Hattie Jacques) declares war, sets up rival Glam-cabs with lovely attractive women drivers and starts stealing most of his business.
 Did I mention that it is funny, too?
-This is James and Jacques on their best form in ideal parts for them.
+This is Sid James and Hattie Jacques on their best form in ideal parts for them.

 But it was the last feature film of Esma Cannon (as Flo Sims).
 Both Bill Owen (as Smiley Sims) and Esma Cannon make their fourth and final Carry On appearances.
 Liz Fraser makes her third appearance and oddly her last for more than a decade.